If you have any questions where the answers are not easily found and completely clear in government guidance, then this may help.

 Social distancing = capable of work = no pay

 ‘social distancing’ is a lesser step than isolation.
-Although social distancing was initially, and remains, most strongly advised for individuals at increased risk (people age 70+, with underlying health conditions or who are pregnant), we are all doing it.
+Although social distancing was initially, and remains, most strongly advised for individuals at increased risk (people age 70+, with underlying health conditions or who are pregnant), most people have observed it.
 Following social distancing guidance does not of itself give any employee a right to stay away from work.
 It is the requirement to isolate, when it arises, that entitles and requires the employee to remain away from work.

 It follows that an employee who chooses to be absent from work to stay at home when it is not required by guidance has no right to SSP or contractual sick pay.
 The absence may usually be unauthorised and disciplinary measures could follow.